 This entry contains content and information that may be out of date, eg due to legal or statistical changes.
 Because it can still be helpful to get an overview of the topic, you can still find it here.

 The Federal Institute for Vocational Education and Training has determined a few average values for the costs of further training in a study in which 2000 people were interviewed.
 According to this, the costs, which are directly related to further training (as participation fees, teaching material, etc.) per year and person are on average 568 Euro.

-In many cases, participants often do not pay for themselves, but are reimbursed in part - for example, by the employment agency or the employer.
+In many cases, participants often do not fully cover the costs themselves, but are partially reimbursed - for example, by the employment agency or the employer.
 On average, this refinancing accounts for approximately 36%.
 In the end, the participants will pay 375 Euro themselves.
 The main part of this will be the registration fees and the travel costs.
 In addition, there are indirect costs, such as the loss of earnings of 137 Euro per participant, whereby costs are reimbursed to a lesser extent (on average about 7%).
 Eg by subsistence allowances.
 But these indirect costs can not only be calculated in euros: in any case, you must also take into account the amount of time, the time that you may have to rework at work.

 On average, 138 hours are spent annually on further education.
 74 hours of this do not come into the working hours, but cost free time.
 Additional 59 hours must be spent on overtime (due to further education), information, preparation and follow-up, as well as travel times.

 In addition, there are significant differences in terms of the costs of continuing education among the individual groups of participants: Persons who take part in non-company continuing education spend considerably more money each year with 856 Euro than with participants in further training programs - namely 285 Euro.
 This is because employers often pay the costs, while non-company training participants receive only 14% reimbursement.